takelwerk/takelage-doc/doc/general/docker_workflow.md

 1. molecule creates a docker container from a docker base image.
 1. molecule provisions the docker container by running ansible scripts.
-1. molecule verifies the container by running pytest scripts.
+1. molecule verifies the container by running pytest scripts which have access to the ansible variables.

 ### produce and test